JnsLns/ptb_experiment_template/README.md

 *__STATUS NOTE:__ This code is work in progress.
 The code has two major components: trial generation and experiment code.
 Here's the status of each:*
 * *Experiment scripts are largely done and somewhat tested, but may profit from some additional bug hunting.*
-* *Trial generation works but is not well structured/documented and does not implement all trial types, yet.*
+* *Trial generation works but is not very well documented as of yet.*
 *The documentation below is somewhat work in progress and may thus seem a little erratic at times.
 Note however that the code itelf contains relatively detailed instructions how to use it.*